Fake Clinics: Let's Put an End to It

 Share your opinion by submitting a letter about fake clinics to your local newspaper.
 Download our guidelines to write to the Editor.

 Make your voice heard and express your opinion about fake clinics in an op-ed.
 Download our guidelines to write an op-ed.

-Get involved with New York City’s government to make these fake clinics uphold the law.
+Get involved with your government representative to make sure these fake clinics uphold the law.
 Download our guidelines to write to your elected representatives.

 The NIFLA v.
 Beccera Decision: What it Means

 NIFLA v.
 Beccera was a Supreme Court case decided in June 2018 about the legality of the California Reproductive Freedom, Accountability, Comprehensive Care, and Transparency (FACT) Act.
 The FACT Act was a law that required crisis pregnancy centers to disclose if they are unlicensed clinics and to tell patients about California’s coverage of birth control and abortion services at low or no cost.

 The Supreme Court, in a 5-4 decision, decided in favor of the plaintiff (National Institute of Family Life Advocates) and struck down the California FACT Act.